University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 It is important to remember that a Minimum Spanning Tree generated in PHYLOViZ is not a true phylogenetic tree.
 It does not infer a common ancestor or evolutionary direction.
 It is a network that connects isolates based on allele differences, making it particularly useful for outbreak investigations and comparing MLST to cgMLST.

 In PHYLOViZ you can play around with the allelic difference thresholds and see how this changes how the isolates are connected:
 - Click on the tree modifiers tab in PHYLOViZ and adjust the Tree cut-off (this is the number of allelic difference).
-Typically for outbreak investigations we would use an allelic difference threhsold of 10 to define samples as belonging to a cluster/outbreak.
+Typically for outbreak investigations we would use an allelic difference threshold of 10 to define samples as belonging to a cluster/outbreak.
 - Try that and take note of what happens to the clusters

 You should see something like this: